 - Count them on the existing EICR or send a copy through to us and we will calculate the circuit numbers.

 - You can also count the number of breakers in each distribution board in the building or take a photo and gain e-mail and we will calculate the EICR cost.

 If you get it wrong its not a problem.
-During the test our electricians will draw up a new EICR showing how many circuits there actually are and the charge per circuit will be applied.
+During the test, our electricians will draw up a new EICR showing how many circuits there actually are and the charge per circuit will be applied.
 The EICR cost given at the time of enquiry can often be exact and can be used so you know the price before the testing takes place.
 You can get a price by using our website chat or e-mailing the required information as described above.
 Check our FAQ if you are still unsure.

 During the fixed wire testing any faults are found these will be noted on the test report and those deemed serious will need to be rectified.
-We will raise a quote for these works as soon as possible so that they can be rectified and a EICR issued.
+We will raise a quote for these works as soon as possible so that they can be rectified and an EICR issued.

 The time required for the EICR testing depends on the number of circuits generally small buildings with one fuse board will take about 1/2 a day and upwards for larger buildings that can take days.
-So don’t leave planning this until when the certificate expires as there is a lead time for agreeing the price and booking the test and it being completed.
+So don’t leave planning this until when the certificate expires as there is a lead time for agreeing on the price and booking the test and it is completed.
 Remember your building insurance may be invalid if you don’t have a current EICR check with your insurer.